Filimoa/polars-h3/README.md

 # Implemented functions

 This extension implements most of the [H3 API](https://h3geo.org/docs/api/indexing).
-The full list of functions is below.
+The full list of functions is below - you can find full docs [here](https://filimoa.github.io/open-parse).

 > ⚠️ **Performance Note:** When possible, prefer using `pl.UInt64` for H3 indices instead of the `pl.Utf8` representation.
 String representations require casting operations which impact performance.
 Working directly with the native 64-bit integer format provides better computational efficiency.